-When it comes to retirement planning, what are your primary investment objectives and how do you go about making your life after work as comfortable as you might wish?
+When it comes to retirement planning, what are your primary investment objectives?
+How do you make your life after work as comfortable as you wish?

 Retirement or no retirement, it’s highly important to ensure that you knew how to establish your primary investment objectives as well as getting it right.

-Nowadays, many of the pensioners are struggling with life after retirement because it’s an entirely different life.
+Nowadays, many pensioners are struggling with life after retirement because it’s an entirely different life.

 Retirement life doesn’t come easy; it’s a life that you will only enjoy if you have properly planned ahead for it.
 So, are you ready for retirement?

-A good and smart way to determine your investment objectives is to define your terminal value objective, which is the amount of money you plan to have at the end of your portfolio’s time horizon.
+A good and smart way to determine your investment objectives is to define your terminal value objective.
+This is the amount of money you plan to have at the end of your portfolio’s time horizon.

 With this objective, you aim to maintain your present purchasing power at the end of your time horizon.